Chapter 7

 I was secretly glad she did though.
 There's nothing stronger than my parents and I's relationship.
 I felt safe with them at all times.

 "Theo!"
-I exclaimed, as I jumped out of my seat and pulled him into a huge hug.
-"Nice to see you finally awake," Theo laughed, while walking towards the table for breakfast.
+I exclaimed, as I jumped out of my seat, and pulled him into a huge hug.
+"Nice to see you finally awake," he laughed, while walking towards the table for breakfast.
 I watched as my mother shot him a look, before she offered me a not so reassuring smile.

 "What do you mean by finally?
-I've only been asleep since last night haven't I?"
-I asked confused, as I followed him back to the table.
-I watched as him and my mother just exchanged a look.
+I've only been asleep since last night, haven't I?"
+I asked confused, as I followed him back to the table, and I just watched as him and my mother exchanged a worrying look.

 "About a week," answered Theo, as he took a sip of his coffee my mother had prepared for him as well.